ta0kira/zeolite/README.md

 All of the integration testing of the Zeolite language itself is done using this feature, but it is also supported for general use with Zeolite projects.

+### Integrated Build System

+The Zeolite compiler supports a module system that can incrementally compile projects without the user needing to create build scripts or `Makefile`s.

+- Modules are configured via a simple config file.
+- File-level and symbol-level imports and includes *are not* necessary, allowing module authors to freely rearrange file structure.
+- Type dependencies are automatically resolved during linking so that output binaries contain only the code that is relevant.
+- Module authors can back Zeolite code with C++.
+- The module system is integrated with the compiler's built-in testing mode.

+This means that the code author can focus on code rather than on build rules, and module authors can avoid writing verbose build instructions for the users of their modules.

 ## Writing Programs